civican/legisinfo/44-1/bills/C-3/bill_text.md

 ### Section 3

-Paragraph (c) of the definition **secondary designated offence** in section 487.04 of the Act is amended by adding the following after subparagraph (xi):
+Paragraph (c) of the definition **secondary designated offence** in section 487.04 of the Act is amended by adding the following after subpara­graph (xi):

 subsection 423.2(1) (intimidation — health services),